When the owners of Oxford Downs were offered help to carry out environmental works by the Macclesfield Landcare Group (MLG), they did not hesitate.

 One year later, and with the plantings are showing healthy growth, the project is being judged a success by everyone involved.
 And in more good news, many other properties will be able to receive the same kind of treatment, thanks to a new initiative available to landholders along Woori Yallock Creek.

-Read the case study Links that Count: the Oxford Downs Project prepared by Jillian Staton
+Read the Oxford Downs Project case study prepared by Jillian Staton